bridgecrew-perf4/deploy-kubernetes-cluster-on-aws-using-terraform-kops/README.md

 ![](images/k8-resources.png)

-vii)	You can access the application by using the External IP of the service,in our case it is aa1df71a84eea4286a811db00981a976-443336530.eu-central-1.elb.amazonaws.com which is also the DNS name of the Loadbalancer deployed in the AWS.
+vii)	You can access the application by using the External IP of the service,in our case it is aa1df71a84eea4286a811db00981a976-443336530.eu-central-1.elb.amazonaws.com which is  the DNS name of the Classic Loadbalancer deployed in the AWS account.

-viii)	Finally we need to add a domain,I have created a CNAME record with hello.ramiz.tr-talent.de under the public hosted zone ramiz.tr-talent.de pointing to the DNS Name of the Load Balancer and we're done.
+viii)	Finally we need to add a domain hence I have created a CNAME record with hello.ramiz.tr-talent.de under the public hosted zone (ramiz.tr-talent.de) pointing to the DNS Name of the Load Balancer and we're done.

 BingoO 🥳Congratulations! our application has been successfully deployed on our Kubernetes cluster,you can access it using http://hello.ramiz.tr-talent.de/